Dr Nathan Faulkner (DCPsych, CPsychol)

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 Please contact me to discuss your specific availability.
-I have early morning appointments available as well as evening and daytime.
+I offer early morning and daytime appointments.

 My private practice is based in Maidstone, Kent.
 Due to the current guidelines regarding social distancing, I am currently only offering online and telephone sessions from my private practice.
 This is being regularly reviewed in line with government guidelines.